MAIF/react-forms/README.md

   }
 })}
 ```
+- **watch**: a boolean to activate the automatic log of form value.
+A function can be set up to override de default logger.
 - **autosubmit**: a boolean to activate the automatic run of the `onSubmit` form properties on every change of values.
 - **actions**: an object to parameter footer buttons key.
 By default just `submit` button is displayed.
 ```javascript